Sydney protection zones

 - follow the consultation process set out in the declarations for each zone

-These activities are permitted in the Sydney protection zones:
+These activities are allowed in the Sydney protection zones:

 - recreational activities not listed above within 500 metres of the shore